The Secrets Must Not Flow: Scaling Security Verification to Large Codebases (extended version): Soundness Proof Sketch

-\begin{definition}[Program Invariants] \end{definition}
+\begin{definition}[Program invariants] \end{definition}

 \localproginv{} specifies permissions that are exclusively owned by each thread.
-The first conjunct specifies (full) permission to every heap location in \setlocalheap{}, which, as we will see, holds every heap location that is only accessible by the current thread and is unrelated to \core instances.
+The first~conjunct specifies (full) permissions to every heap location in \setlocalheap{}, which, as we will see, holds every heap location that is accessible only by the current thread and is unrelated to \core instances.
 Additionally, \localproginv{} specifies that the \core invariant~\inv{i} holds for each \core instance~$i$.
-Note that \inv{i} is a separation logic predicate that specifies permissions for a subset of the transitively reachable heap locations starting from $i$ and possibly functional properties about these heap locations.
-While the definition of \inv{i} matters for the \core's auto-active verification, we treat \inv{i} for the purpose of the program invariant as an opaque separation logic resource.
+Note that \inv{i} is a \gls{separation-logic} predicate that specifies permissions for a subset of the transitively reachable heap locations starting from $i$ and possibly \glspl{functional-property} about these heap locations.
+While the definition of \inv{i} matters for the \core's auto-active verification, we treat \inv{i} for the purpose of the program invariant as an opaque \gls{separation-logic} resource.

 \globalproginv{} specifies permissions to heap locations that are potentially shared among multiple threads.
 When accessing such a heap location, a thread can temporarily acquire the corresponding permission from \globalproginv{}, which is justified as long as all accesses to this location are linearizable.
 Since we assume absence of data races (\cf \asmref{data-race-freedom}), there exists a linearization of heap accesses such that permission for manipulating $g$, \ie \acc{g}, can temporarily be obtained from \globalproginv{} for the manipulation's duration.
 Furthermore, \globalproginv{} specifies the I/O permissions~$\phi$ if they have not been used yet to create a \core{} instance, in which case the pointer~\flagiospec{} points to a heap location storing the value \false{}.
 As mentioned, we focus in this proof on the case of creating at most one~\core{} instance.
-However, this conjunct can easily be adapted to provide a family of I/O permissions such that the creation of arbitrarily-many \core{} instances becomes possible, as we will detail in \secref{soundness-extensions}.
+However, this conjunct can easily be adapted to provide a family of I/O permissions such that the creation of arbitrarily-many \core{} instances becomes possible, as we will detail in \secref{diodon-soundness-extensions}.